Recognition over Recall

-People are better at recognizing things they have previously experienced than they are at recalling those things from memory.
+We are better at recognizing things previously experienced than we are at recalling them from memory

 If you’re interested in asking people to list things from memory, consider complementing – or replacing – empty form fields with defined, intelligent, or random choices that people can click on – or rate.